sharetribe/example-processes/README.md

-# Sharetribe Flex default transaction processes
+# Sharetribe Flex example transaction processes

-This repository contains the default transaction processes and the email templates for [Sharetribe Flex](https://www.sharetribe.com/flex/).
+This repository contains example transaction processes and the email templates for [Sharetribe Flex](https://www.sharetribe.com/flex/).
 These processes can be used as starting points for customizing your marketplace using Flex CLI.